davesnuthouse/redDKP/README.md

 7. (Done) Restore the colours on the dkp table values that showed increases and decreases
 8. A day lock where those buttons only work on raid days at the times we usually use them?
 9. A warning to the RL/ML that they have to allocate Attendance DKP before people leave the group
-10. Restore the chat window slash commmands
+10. (Done) Restore the chat window slash commmands

 Known Bugs: